-We’re proposing to make it possible for people to ride both ways in the one-way section of Cuba Street between Ghuznee Street and Vivian Street by putting in a new contra-flow bike lane.
+We’re proposing to make it possible for people to cycle both ways in the one-way section of Cuba Street between Ghuznee Street and Vivian Street by putting in a new contra-flow bike lane.

-Submissions received showed overall support for this change with 68 percent (52)submissions in support and 24 submissions against.
-However, as these are a new type of lane for Wellington, more thought is being given to this before it goes to Councillors for their consideration in late 2017 or early 2018.
+Feedback from the public in mid-2017 showed 68 percent of submissions (52) in support of the proposal and 24 submissions against.
+As this would be a new type of bike lane for Wellington streets, more thought is being given to the proposal before it goes to Councillors for their consideration.

 We want to make things safer and more convenient for people on bikes, and improving connections between streets is one of the ways we can do this.

-Cuba Street is not a main route but it provides a good north-south link between Mount Cook and the city centre.
+Cuba Street provides a good north-south link between Mount Cook, Te Aro and the city centre.

-There are also lots of shops, cafes, businesses, entertainment and educational facilities in this general area that people want to get to including Te Auaha, the new WelTec/Whitireia creative campus in Cuba Mall, which is due to open in 2018.
-We want them to be able to do that by bike more easily.
+There are also lots of shops, cafes, businesses, entertainment and educational facilities in this general area that people want to get to, including Te Auaha, the new WelTec/Whitireia creative campus in Cuba Mall, which is due to open in 2018.
+We want them to be able to do this by bike more easily.

 The one-way system was designed for cars, but doesn’t work so well for people on bikes.
-This change will provide more direct options for getting places by bike in this area.
+This change would provide more direct options for getting places by bike in this area.

-Incremental changes like these – combined with the more substantial changes likely through the Let’s Get Wellington Moving project – will together help create a better network.
+Incremental changes like these – combined with the more substantial changes likely through the Let’s Get Wellington Moving project – will together help to create a better cycling network.

-Based on experience elsewhere, this design is expected to work well in this location because the traffic volumes and speeds are relatively low.
+Based on experience elsewhere, this design is expected to work well here because the traffic volumes and speeds are relatively low.
 About 2400 vehicles a day travel this way and the average speed is 28 km/h.

-People driving down the street, and manoeuvring into and out of car parks will have a clear view of anyone riding up.
+People driving down to Ghuznee Street, or manoeuvring into and out of car parks, would have a clear view of anyone cycling up towards them.

-Like the section of Cuba Street between Vivian Street and Webb Street, this part of the street was once two-way with parking on both sides, so there is enough space to make this change.
+Like the section of Cuba Street between Vivian Street and Webb Street, this part of upper Cuba Street was once two-way with parking on both sides, so there would be enough space to make this change.

 Photo: Vladimir Zlokazov/Live streets

-This traffic resolution outlines the improvement proposed for Cuba Street between Ghuznee and Vivian Streets.
+This traffic resolution outlines the proposed contra-flow bike lane for Cuba Street between Ghuznee Street and Vivian Street.

 Receive email notifications for key updates for this project